AgiGames/MetalDetectAndClassify/README.md

 ***NOTE: More data is needed for edge detection, so if anyone wants to collect image and annotate, feel free to do so.***

 ---

+# II: Segmentation 📝
+Given the image with now the detected labels, we must now segment all enclosed areas.
+> We should implement this next, and need help for this.